kiyoon/tmux-dracula/README.md

 # Fork by Kiyoon
 Changed powerline left status bg colour to light_purple.
+Changed CPU/GPU information to be 3 characters excluding decimal place.
+Changed GPU always use nvidia-smi if the command is available. (some computers have additional VGA)

 Added granular icons depending on the cpu/battery percentage.
 For example: